paulohaacke/terraform-provider-ldap/docs/index.md

 # LDAP Provider

-The LDAP provider provides resources to interact with a LDAP object.
+The LDAP provider provides resources to interact with a LDAP object, includes the ability to update attributes that cannot be read by the client.

 ## Example Usage